A Guide to Religious Freedom in the Workplace

 Unfortunately, too many Americans interpret religious freedom as the right to harass and intimidate people who do not share their faith.
 It is illegal for an employer to demote, demean, or otherwise disadvantage or embarrass you because your faith differs from theirs.
 Hostility to your faith should not be tolerated in the workplace.
 Nor should you be kept from formal or informal social events or other opportunities to network and be mentored because of your religious faith.

-If any of this has occurred in your place of work, then you should hire a religious discrimination lawyer Los Angeles.
-A workplace religious discrimination attorney will help you get the justice and compensation you deserve after such an event.
+If any of this has occurred in your place of work, then you should hire a Los Angeles religious discrimination lawyer.
+An attorney for religious discrimination attorney will help you get the justice and compensation you deserve after such an event.

 Your case need not go to trial.
 Employers who actively engage in religious discrimination or allow it to happen leave plenty of witnesses to their illegality.
-Your lawyer for victims of religious discrimination will be able to track down others who have suffered and get them to make statements.
+Your lawyer will be able to track down others who have suffered and get them to make statements.
 A large accumulation of evidence can prompt your employer to settle the case rather than risk a jury verdict.